symfony-cmf/symfony-cmf-docs/book/structuring_content.rst

 The Menu Nodes
 ..............

-Also included in the MenuBundle are two menu node content types: ``MenuNode`` and ``MultilangMenuNode``.
+Also included in the MenuBundle is the ``MenuNode`` document.
 If you have read the documentation page regarding :doc:`static_content`, you'll find this implementation somewhat familiar.

 ``MenuNode`` implements the above mentioned ``NodeInterface``, and holds the information regarding a single menu entry: a ``label`` and a ``uri``, a